 \section{Introduction}

-Diffusion and score-based generative models~\cite{sohl2015deep,ho2020denoising,song2019generative,song2020score,lai2025principles} generate data by transporting a simple noise distribution to the data distribution through many small steps.
-This transport is usually described by a time-indexed stochastic process or its ODE counterpart.
-Such a formulation yields strong sample quality, but often makes inference expensive because generation requires many neural network evaluations.
-Motivated by the need for faster sampling, recent work has explored one-step or few-step generators~\cite{song2023consistency,kim2023consistency,geng2025mean,boffi2024flow,hu2025cmt} that directly push forward noise to data.
+Diffusion and score-based generative models~\cite{sohl2015deep,ho2020denoising,song2019generative,song2020score,lai2025principles} generate data by transporting a simple noise distribution to the data distribution through many small steps, typically formulated as a time-indexed stochastic process or its ODE counterpart.
+This framework yields high sample quality, but often makes inference expensive because generation requires many neural network evaluations.
+Motivated by the need for faster sampling, recent work has therefore explored one-step or few-step generators~\cite{song2023consistency,kim2023consistency,geng2025mean,boffi2024flow,hu2025cmt} that directly push forward noise to data.

-Drifting models~\cite{deng2026drifting} offer a fast, one-step perspective on generative modeling.
-Instead of defining a time-indexed corruption process and learning to reverse it, drifting fixes a kernel (Laplace by default) and constructs a transport rule directly from samples.
-The central object is a displacement: at each location, drifting aggregates nearby samples (weighted by the kernel) and takes their weighted average offset.
-This yields a \emph{mean-shift-type} update~\cite{comaniciu2002mean} that moves points toward higher-density regions.
-Collecting these local displacements over all locations defines a vector field, and generation is performed by pushing samples along this field at one (or a few) kernel scales; see \Cref{fig:2d-vectors-gauss}-(a) for intuition.
+Drifting models~\cite{deng2026drifting} offer a different perspective on one-step generation.
+Instead of introducing a time-indexed noising process and learning its reverse dynamics, drifting fixes a kernel, Laplace by default, and constructs a transport rule directly from data samples.
+The central object is a local displacement field: at each location, the method aggregates nearby samples with kernel weights and computes their weighted average offset.
+This yields a mean-shift-type update~\cite{comaniciu2002mean} that moves points toward regions of higher sample density.
+Evaluating this local displacement across the ambient space defines a vector field, and generation proceeds by transporting samples along this field at one or a few kernel scales; see \Cref{fig:2d-vectors-gauss}-(a) for intuition.

 This displacement field is closely connected to the \emph{score function} that underlies modern diffusion models.
 The score is a log-density gradient and points toward higher-density regions.
-In particular, the \emph{score mismatch} between data and model defines a transport direction that steers model samples toward the data; \Cref{fig:2d-vectors-gauss}-(b) visualizes this behavior.
-Score-based diffusion models~\cite{song2019generative,song2020score} learn scores via score matching~\cite{hyvarinen2005estimation,vincent2011connection,lyu2012interpretation}, most often in a \emph{forward Fisher} form that averages the score mismatch under the data distribution (which encourages mode coverage).
+In particular, the \emph{score-mismatch} between data and model defines a transport direction that steers model samples toward the data; \Cref{fig:2d-vectors-gauss}-(b) visualizes this behavior.
+Score-based diffusion models~\cite{song2019generative,song2020score} learn scores via score matching~\cite{hyvarinen2005estimation,vincent2011connection,lyu2012interpretation}, most often in a \emph{forward Fisher} form that averages the score-mismatch under the data distribution (which encourages mode coverage).
 They then generate samples by applying denoising updates across noise levels.